CoVaRR-NET/duotang/CONTRIBUTING.md

 * [IQTREE2](http://www.iqtree.org/) - COVID-19 release
 * [TreeTime](https://github.com/neherlab/treetime)

+# THIS GUIDE IS NOW SIGNIFICANTLY OUT DATE AND SHOULD NOT BE USED TO BUILD DUOTANG.
+NEW DOCUMENTATION COMING SOON.

 ## To obtain required data

 Note `<datetime>` is a placeholder for the date and time associated with downloading VirusSeq data, *e.g.*, `2022-03-16T15:17:45`.